-Students are advised to keep clean laboratory clothing available, so that students will always be prepared for class.
-Visual and physical access to parts of the body is necessary during many lab activities.
-Therefore, students are required to wear lab attire during laboratory sessions.
+Students are required to wear lab attire during all laboratory sessions.
 Men should wear shorts and a t-shirt.
 Women are required to wear a t-shirt, sports bra, or halter type top and shorts.
 Athletic shoes/ sneakers are required.
 No open toed shoes are allowed in the lab.
 Long hair must be tied back and dangling or sharp jewelry must be removed for safety.
 This may include watches, rings etc. Nails must be short and trimmed, clear nail polish only.
 Lab attire is only to be worn during the lab.
-Students must change or wear appropriate attire over their lab clothes when going to other parts of the building or campus.
-University scrubs or business casual attire are required to be worn over lab attire if leaving the lab environment.
+When going to other parts of the building or campus, university scrubs or business casual attire are required to be worn over lab attire.
 If students have labs scheduled during the same day as lecture, they will be allowed to wear their Faulkner University scrubs over their lab attire during class.
 Failure to abide by these policies may result in being dismissed from class until proper attire can be worn.
 Continued violations could result in disciplinary action up to and including dismissal from the program.